A comparison theorem for semi-abelian schemes over a smooth curve: Introduction

 Let us briefly enumerate these constructions and explain the strategy leading to (\ref{introRepsilon}).
-In \ref{lewfacd} we begin with some observations regarding applications of cohomological descent in crystalline cohomology and we define some categories of semi-simplicial embeddings with additional structures (Frobenius lifts, logarithmic divisors) which are adapted to the various constructions that we have in mind.
+In Sect. \ref{lewfacd}, we begin with some observations regarding applications of cohomological descent in crystalline cohomology and we define some categories of semi-simplicial embeddings with additional structures (Frobenius lifts, effective log divisors) which are adapted to the various constructions that we have in mind.
 Let us explain this roughly.
 A semi-simplicial global embedding $\iota:\smash{U^\s{[.]}\to Y_{[.]}^\s}$ together with a Frobenius lift is in the category $\smash{HR_F^{\s,et}}$ if $\smash{U^\s_{[.]}}$ is a hypercovering in the topos $X_{et}$.
 The full subcategory $\smash{HR_F^{\s,crys} \subset HR_F^{\s,et}}$ is defined by the additional condition that the logarithmic divided power envelope $\smash{T^\s_{[.]}}$ of $\iota$ is a hypercovering in the topos $\smash{(X^\s/\Zp)_{crys,et}}$.
 The latter is adapted to the computation of crystalline cohomology \emph{\`a la Cech} whereas the former is adapted to the computation using de Rham complexes.
-This leads naturally to the construction of two functors with value in a category of complexes of $(1,\phi)$-modules: The first one (Cech) is not necessary in this text.
+This leads naturally to the construction of two functors with value in a category of complexes of $(1,\varphi)$-modules: (here and in the sequel the notation is abusive: these functors are not directly the ones obtained from (\ref{SetT}) applying $(-)^{loc}$, ie. by passing to diagrams (see.
+Sect. \ref{paraprelimS} (\ref{cons2})), but they are deduced from the latter by composition with (\ref{cons1}), ie. by restriction of Dieudonné crystals and divisors to $\smash{U^\s_{[.]}}$).
+The first one (Cech) is not necessary in this text.
 It is nevertheless the most direct way of defining the syntomic complex and will serve as a warming up for the other constructions.
 The second one (de Rham) is well adapted to d\'evissage results and will be used in the next chapter.

-In the case of a trivial log structure, we give a construction of the functor (\ref{introSonephisyn}) which is global (ie. does not involve semi-simplicial embeddings).
-This construction has the advantage of being close to the context of \cite{FM}, \cite{Ba} and will be used in the comparison theorem for $p$-divisible groups.
-We also define linearized de Rham versions of the syntomic complex $\smash{\cal SL\Omega^{\bullet,1,\phi}_{et,.,T_{[.]}}}$, $\smash{\cal SL\Omega^{\bullet,1,\phi}_{syn,.,T_{[.]}}}$ on the small \'etale and syntomic site respectively. \petit
+In the case of a trivial log structure, we give a global construction of the functor (\ref{introSonephisyn}) (ie. not involving semi-simplicial embeddings).
+This construction has the advantage of being close to the context of \cite{FM} and \cite{Ba} and will be used in the comparison theorem for $p$-divisible groups.
+We also define linearized de Rham versions of the syntomic complex $\smash{\cal SL\Omega^{\bullet,1,\varphi}_{et,.,T_{[.]}}}$ and $\smash{\cal SL\Omega^{\bullet,1,\varphi}_{syn,.,T_{[.]}}}$ on the small \'etale and syntomic site respectively. \petit